Usage

 • 8 - Transfer exceeded - limit set by --max-transfer reached

-• 9 - Operation successful, but no files transferred
+• 9 - Operation successful, but no files transferred (Requires --error-on-no-transfer)

 • 10 - Duration exceeded - limit set by --max-duration reached